Junyu-Tang/AFMVisual/README.md

 # AFMVisual
-A Mathematica Paclet that allows for visualization of two-sublattice antiferromagnetic dynamics with arbitary number of inputs, including Easy-axis anisotropy fields, hard-axis anisotropy fields, Zeeman fields, spin torques and DMI (new feature!).
+A Mathematica Paclet that allows for visualization of two-sublattice antiferromagnetic dynamics with arbitary of inputs, including Easy-axis anisotropy fields, hard-axis anisotropy fields, Zeeman fields, spin torques and DMI.
 The usual workflow is as following:

 * Set up the system's magnetic params